Particular/docs.particular.net/samples/index.md

 ### [Container](/nservicebus/containers/)

-Samples default to using the built-in container since it does not require pulling in any external nugets.
+Samples default to using the built-in container since it does not require pulling in any external NuGets.
 You most likely want to switch to an external container since this will give you greater flexibility in you DI customizations.

 ### Async/await